zzhangjii/learning-library/ospa-library/security/LAB2_CASB.md

 ****

-### Add SalesForce as a Sanctioned Application - Who Should Complete This Lab:  All Participants
+### Add SalesForce as a Sanctioned Application - Who Should Complete This Lab:  1 Participant for group

+**Note: The learner signing up for Salesforce must differ from the participant that have requested the SSO access via IDCS on LAB 1**

 You’ll now add SalesForce as a sanctioned application for monitoring in Oracle CASB, so this business critical application remains compliant with security standards.